swagtop/bevy-flake/docs/details.md

    cannot do properly yet, such as setting up the Window icon, or easily making a MacOS `.app` directory.

+   _Or maybe it shouldn't?
+I've been reading stuff about how there are plans_ _for `bevy-cli` having these capabilities.
+I will have to think on this._

 If you manage to configure any of this stuff yourself, please open a pull request!